Berlin: 20th to 21st centuries

 In the early 20th century, Berlin had become a fertile ground for the German Expressionist movement.
 In fields such as architecture, painting and cinema new forms of artistic styles were invented.
-At the end of the First World War in 1918, a republic was proclaimed by Philipp Scheidemann at the Reichstag building.
+At the end of World War I in 1918, a republic was proclaimed by Philipp Scheidemann at the Reichstag building.
 In 1920, the Greater Berlin Act incorporated dozens of suburban cities, villages, and estates around Berlin into an expanded city.
 The act increased the area of Berlin from 66 to 883 km2.
 The population almost doubled, and Berlin had a population of around four million.
 During the Weimar era, Berlin underwent political unrest due to economic uncertainties but also became a renowned center of the Roaring Twenties.
 The metropolis experienced its heyday as a major world capital and was known for its leadership roles in science, technology, arts, the humanities, city planning, film, higher education, government, and industries.
 Albert Einstein rose to public prominence during his years in Berlin, being awarded the Nobel Prize for Physics in 1921.

 In 1933, Adolf Hitler and the Nazi Party came to power.
+Hitler was inspired by the architecture he had experienced in Vienna, and he wished for a German Empire with a capital city that had a monumental ensemble.
 The National Socialist regime embarked on monumental construction projects in Berlin as a way to express their power and authority through architecture.
 Adolf Hitler and Albert Speer developed architectural concepts for the conversion of the city into World Capital Germania; these were never implemented.

 NSDAP rule diminished Berlin's Jewish community from 160,000 (one-third of all Jews in the country) to about 80,000 due to emigration between 1933 and 1939.
 After Kristallnacht in 1938, thousands of the city's Jews were imprisoned in the nearby Sachsenhausen concentration camp.
-Starting in early 1943, many were shipped to concentration camps, such as Auschwitz.
+Starting in early 1943, many were deported to ghettos like Łódź, and to concentration and extermination camps such as Auschwitz.

 Berlin hosted the 1936 Summer Olympics for which the Olympic stadium was built.

+During World War II, Berlin was the location of multiple Nazi prisons, forced labor camps, 17 subcamps of the Sachsenhausen concentration camp for men and women, including teenagers, of various nationalities, including Polish, Jewish, French, Belgian, Czechoslovak, Russian, Ukrainian, Romani, Dutch, Greek, Norwegian, Spanish, Luxemburgish, German, Austrian, Italian, Yugoslavian, Bulgarian, Hungarian, a camp for Sinti and Romani people (see Romani Holocaust), and the Stalag III-D prisoner-of-war camp for Allied POWs of various nationalities.